(619) 448-7770

 Monthly solar payment

-Solar loan = the homeowner owns the solar energy system and pays a monthly payment to the solar loan company or their bank’s home equity loan.
+Home Equity Loan: The homeowner owns the solar energy system and makes a fixed monthly payment to their bank or credit union.

 solar down payment icon